freemangeeks/website/README.md

 3. Log in to the website or DAPP portal;

 4. To participate in the game, first use USDT based on trx public chain to exchange for FM (FM issued 100 million in total, resonance exchanged according to market destruction 1:3.
 Initial exchange price: 1 USTD:200FM,50000 pieces per layer.
-The price of the next layer will increase by 1% on the basis of the previous layer.
-Till 1FM = 100USDT, Freemen main network will be online)
+The price of the next layer will increase by 1% on the basis of the previous layer.)

 5. Players use the value of over 300USDT + 10% FM to participate in the game.
 After activating the address, the player can get 3.3 times of the amount of participating USDT.
-Bonus will be shared according to 4 ‰ of daily last UADT number to the end, the players can repeat to join the game from the beginning anytime. (all FM players directly enter the black hole for destruction)
+Bonus will be shared according to 4 ‰ of daily last USTD number to the end, the players can repeat to join the game from the beginning anytime. (all FM players directly enter the black hole for destruction)